 Requirements of a safe harbor match:

 The company matches 100% of all employee 401(k) contributions, up to 4% of their compensation, OR

 The company matches 100% of all employee 401(k) contributions up to 3% of their compensation, plus a 50% match of the next 2% of their compensation

 Pros of a safe harbor match:

-- Automatically pass ADP and ACP testing, satisfy top-heavy, and allow all employees to contribute the maximum allowable amounts to their 401(k).
+Automatically pass ADP and ACP testing, satisfy top-heavy testing requirements and allow all employees to contribute the maximum allowable amounts to their 401(k).

-- A matching 401(k) gives you an enormous advantage for recruiting and retaining talented employees, and is tax deductible.
+A matching 401(k) gives you an enormous advantage for recruiting and retaining talented employees, and it is tax-deductible.

 Cons of a safe harbor match:

-- There are specific deadlines, so if you decide to offer safe harbor, it may take a few months to take effect.
-More detail here: Non-Discrimination Testing Deadlines.
+There are specific deadlines.
+So if you decide to offer safe harbor matches, it may take a few months to go into effect.
+You can learn more details here: Non-Discrimination Testing Deadlines.

 What happens if I fail NDT?
 What can I do?